Rocket-Search/sap-mon/README.md

-a small monitoring tool to check sap basis health.
+a small monitoring tool to check sap base health.

 The tool reads the SAP CCMS values and check it to your defined thresholds.